ichard26/masml/README.md

 ### Vim syntax highlighting

 A Vim syntax file can be found at `tools/masml.vim`.
-To install it and set up syntax higlighting:
+To install it and set up syntax
+highlighting:

 1. Create these files and directories if they don't exist: